 What makes for the best streaming movies and shows these days?
 The top shows are engaging, unique, appealing to a broad audience, and don’t leave you hanging.
 They can cover a lot of genres, but they’re always easy to binge and great for sharing with friends.
 Production quality, acting, plot, and art all factor into this, of course – and it’s a good sign when a show is getting a lot of buzz or winning significant awards.

 It’s no surprise, then, that Netflix’s astronomical hit Stranger Things is our top pick.
 It combines watchability, buzz, excellent quality, and so many of the other factors that we looked for – plus it’s available on one of the easiest streaming services to get and binge with.
 However, make sure you take a look at all our choices for many different options: We’re sure there’s something for everyone.
+In fact, if you love watching movies on Netflix, you’ll love streaming the best action movies on Amazon Prime.

 Award: TOP PICK